plone/documentation/about/contributing/documentation_styleguide.rst

 Guides should be informational, but friendly.

-Use the active voice whenever possible, and contractions and pronouns are acceptable (in particular, the use of you in regards to the reader).
+Use the active voice whenever possible.
+Pronouns are acceptable (in particular, the use of "you" in regards to the reader).

+Avoid contractions, and spell out the words.
+For example, use "do not" instead of "don't".
+See also :doc:`/about/contributing/word_choice`.

 Use common sense – if a term is related to a high-level concept that fewer people would know, then take a sentence or two to explain it.

-Avoid using "we" users are more engaged with documentation when you use second person (that is, you address the user as “you”).
+Avoid using "we" users are more engaged with documentation when you use second person (that is, you address the user as "you").

 Writing in second person has the following advantages: